 - Composed of antibodies from individuals inoculated with the smallpox vaccine. - It is unknown if a person with exposure to mpox or with severe infection would benefit from VIG; if used it should be in a clinical research context with prospective data collection.

 Treatment of complications

-- Analgesia for anal/rectal pain, including lidocaine
+- Analgesia for post-acute lesion pain, including anal/rectal pain (i.e. lidocaine)

 - Laxatives and hydration

 - Enemas for proctitis

 - Vitamin A supplements

 - Antibiotics

 - Surgical incision and drainage for abscesses

 - Urethral catheterization for urethral pain

 - Antivirals